syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;VALUE! - occurs if numeric arguments use data types that are non-numeric.
+#VALUE! - occurs if numeric arguments use data types that are non-numeric.

-&#35;NUM! - occurs if numeric arguments are values that are not valid.
+#NUM! - occurs if numeric arguments are values that are not valid.

 #### Example: